 In an episode of Batman: The Brave and the Bold, Superman and Batman captured Lex Luthor early in the episode.
 It turns out that Lex Luthor is actually a Lexbot.

 In the Young Justice episode "Welcome To Happy Harbor", Miss Martian shockingly executes Bromwell Stikk, the pilot of the Mister Twister mecha.
 We quickly discover that Stikk himself was an android built to resemble the real pilot, and that he had a built-in camera meant to spy on the kids.
-She knew it was an android because she's psychic.
+She guessed it was an android because she couldn't read its mind.

 The young T.O.Morrow seen was actually a robot, the real one was old man who's hooked on life support.